CO-Gas Safety collects data of unintentional deaths and injuries from CO produced by the combustion of any and ALL fuels.

 - Tries to check every death with the Coroner concerned and most now help.

-- Publishes the names of the dead on the Internet for anyone to check.
+- Publishes the names of the dead on this website for anyone to check.
+Please see List of the Named Deaths.

 - Is the only data to have been validated twice by a statistician, Dr Craggs.
 Dr Craggs undertook a further inspection of our data in 2016.
 This makes it the third inspection and validation in 6 years.